 It also anticipated the problems of pre-mines and unfair token distribution, and it set out to create an egalitarian economy with no pre-mines and fair initial distribution.

 However, nowadays, being technically superior to bitcoin is a low bar to surpass.

 For a coin like Peercoin, which doesn’t have any inherent features or purpose other than being used as a currency, deliberate price manipulation has historically been one of the more reliable ways to add value.

-Buyers should consider that, without a lot of money to artificially pump up the price of Peercoin, or an extremely large wave of hype to do the same, it’s possible that Peercoin might stay in the shallow end of cryptocurrency market caps.
-Although it’s a veteran in the cryptocurrency world, questions need to be asked about whether it’s missed the boat by now..
+Without a lot of money to artificially pump up the price of Peercoin, or an extremely large wave of hype to do the same, Peercoin might stay in the shallow end of cryptocurrency market caps.

-Today, Peercoin is competing with coins such as Nano (formerly RaiBlocks) that offer instant transactions and zero fees, and others which aim to do the same while simultaneously offering a range of useful built-in features.
+Today, it’s competing with coins such as RaiBlocks that offer instant transactions and zero fees, and others which aim to do the same while simultaneously offering a range of useful built-in features.

 Keeping in mind the speculative nature of all cryptocurrencies, you should always take care to do your own research and make sure you fully understand the risks involved before buying Peercoin or any other crypto.

 More guides on Finder